 Nicholas Pleace is the Deputy Director of the Centre for Housing Policy at the University of York.
 His work centres on the successful housing and social integration of people with support needs.

-Ending Homelessness in Denmark, Finland and Ireland?
+Ending homelessness?
+Policy and progress in Denmark, Finland and Ireland

 Before the Goal of ‘ending homelessness’: the Evolution of Policy;